 Most people answer the first question yes, and the second question no. It is one of those situations where we believe “it could never happen to me”.
 However, studies show that approximately 70% of those age 65 or older will need some type of long-term care prior to death.
-By 2020, an estimated 12 million older Americans will need some form of long-term care.
+In 2020, an estimated 12 million older Americans required some form of long-term care.

 What is Long-Term Care?

 Long-term care involves a variety of services which help meet both the medical and non-medical needs of people with chronic illness, disability or advanced age.
 Long-term care can be assistance with normal daily tasks like dressing, bathing, meal preparation and using the bathroom, or medical care that requires the expertise of skilled practitioners to address serious medical conditions.
 Long- term care can be provided at home, in assisted living facilities or in nursing homes.

 All forms of long-term care are expensive.
 Home care agencies charge anywhere from $22 to $30 per hour for personal care aides.
 In some cases, people pay over $200,000 per year for 24 hour-a-day home care.
 Assisted living facilities will generally charge $3,000 to $5,000 per month.
 The cost of a nursing home ranges from $7,000 to over $10,000 per month.
 One year in a nursing home can easily consume over $100,000.